-Last-minute catering, personnel issues, vendor meetings, and all of the other little things that make up the daily grind of running a restaurant often do not allow for as much time to dedicate to financial reporting as business owners would like.
+When considering a restaurant as a place of amusement, last-minute catering, personnel issues, vendor meetings, and all of the other little things that make up the daily grind of running a restaurant often do not allow for as much time to dedicate to financial reporting as business owners would like.
 Filing your monthly or quarterly sales tax returns, for example, all too often becomes a last-minute hassle.
-Even worse, are those times when an innocent schedule error costs you a 5%, 10%, even 25% penalty.
+Even worse are those times when an innocent schedule error costs you a 5%, 10%, or even 25% penalty.
 You may begin to wonder why you have to pay this in the first place: “Am I not simply providing a service?” or “Do I have revenue items that are not subject to sales tax?” or “Is there anything I can do to take the sting out of paying this tax every month?”

 Why am I paying Missouri Sales Tax on Restaurant Sales?

-There is a statue in Missouri law that specifically addresses sales tax on restaurants and bars: Section 144.020.1 (6) which has historically read:
+There is a statute in Missouri law that specifically addresses sales tax on restaurants and bars: Section 144.020.1 (6) which has historically read:

 A tax equivalent to four percent on the number of sales or charges for all rooms, meals, and drinks furnished at any . . . restaurant, bar . . . or other place in which rooms, meals or drinks are regularly served to the public[.]

 The Department of Revenue has also used Section 144.020.1 (2) to tax additional transactions, generally involving cover charges and other fees:

 A tax equivalent to four percent of the amount paid for admission and seating accommodations, or fees paid to, or in any place of amusement, entertainment or recreation, games and athletic events;